carverdo/dcleaner/README.md

 `heroku pg:backups restore ‘[DROPBOX LINK]’ [DATABASE] --app [APP NAME]` (keep the quotation marks; rid squares, use real link, real database name) Will get a destruction warning...
 Quick-check: heroku dashboard should now show correct number of tables.

+## Config Vars (under Settings)
+Add a SECRET_KEY (otherwise you end up with lots of CSRF errors as heroku keeps regenerating);
+no need for quotation marks as you enter the number.

 Finito!
-Test it.